Our Responsibility to the Environment

 - Marmot Basin’s new video conferencing capabilities allow people from Marmot, Parks Canada and the Grande Yellowhead Public School Division to foster new environmental stewardship through education and awareness.

-- All contractors working at Marmot Basin must undergo a wildlife orientation session with Parks Canada for personal safety and wildlife preservation.
+- All outside workers involved in construction that could impact wildlife while working at Marmot Basin must undergo a wildlife orientation session with Parks Canada for personal safety and wildlife preservation.

 - Following Parks Canada and CEAA guidelines, all Marmot Basin projects undergo flora and fauna studies.
-Marmot Basin is embarking on a 3-year caribou study in the Whistler Creek area (currently part of Marmot’s leasehold) in partnership with Parks Canada.
+Marmot Basin is embarking on a 3-year caribou study in the Whistler Creek area in partnership with Parks Canada.

 Respecting the Land and Resources